zsj9993/VaderDisplay/README.md

 ## Installation and Use
 Clone the repo to a local repository, then run ep_st.py via the terminal.
 While leaving the terminal running in the background, navigate to and open the ep_st.html file and put into fullscreen mode.
 The script will run in the background with the current image displaying on screen.

-## Known issues
-Unicode error because some characters are out of range.

-Fix: Update to Python 3

-Images slow to load

-Fix Pending

 ## Future Plans
-1. Integrate with OpenShift to allow for other people to work on it and improve it.
-2. Set up configuration in which the actual program runs on a server and then the Pi just displays the output.
+~~1.
+Integrate with OpenShift to allow for other people to work on it and improve it.~~ ~~2.
+Set up configuration in which the actual program runs on a server and then the Pi just displays the output.~~
+3. Use Javascript to queue up images and pull the next one from the queue (removes most of the delay with rendering images and displaying them at the same time).